stitchdata/docs/_account-security/security/sso/onelogin-single-sign-on-guide.md

     anchor: "connect-to-stitch"
     summary: "Connecting your {{ page.display-name }} app to Stitch"
     content: |
       Navigate back to the page where your Stitch account is open.
-If you closed this page, navigate to [TODO]

       1. In Stitch, scroll down to the **Connect to Stitch** section of the {{ page.display-name }} setup page.
       2. Click **Upload SAML Metadata**.